softwaresuave/Practical-Powershell/README.md

 __________________________________________

-o    WiFiHound - steal info/ passwords of known WiFi networks from a device.
+o    WiFiHound - extract info/ passwords of known WiFi networks from a device.
 o    Caffeine - keep your computer awake
 o    serverTools - toolkit for servers and Active Directory
 o    networkReport - generates a ping sweep report